Family Sharing lets your entire family share purchases from iTunes and the App Store without having to share the same Apple ID.

 What you need to know about Family Sharing

 Family Sharing lets you add up to six family members.
 All the devices must be running iOS 8 or above in order to work.
-Once added, you get instant access to each other's purchase and can view and download them on demand just as you already can from your own account.
-However, every purchase made from that point forward will then be charged to the family organizer's iTunes account.
-So keep this in mind.
+Once added, you get instant access to each other's purchases and can view and download them on demand just as you already can from your own account.
+However, every purchase made from that point forward will then be charged to the family organizer's iTunes account, so keep this in mind.
 The only exception to this is if the individual iTunes account has enough store credit in order to cover the purchase.
 If that's the case, store credit from individual accounts will always be used first.

 If you decide to remove someone from Family Sharing, they will be able to access any content that was purchased up until that point through their own Apple ID.
 The same thing happens if you decide to disable Family Sharing.
 Each individual Apple ID will then have access to all the content up until that point.
 Anything purchased afterwards will not be accessible to removed members.